Maximize returns.

 • ROI = (Gain on investment – Cost of investment) / Cost of investment

-You can invest in real estate using all cash, or by financing the property.
-Let’s look at the ROI for a cash purchase and a financed purchase, using our $100,000 in capital.
-We’ll assume the property is sold after five years for $135,000:
+You can invest in real estate by paying cash or by financing the property.
+Let’s look at the ROI for a cash purchase compared to a financed purchase, using $100,000 in capital as an example.
+We’ll assume the property is sold after five years for $135,000.

 ROI on a cash purchase